aevox/admin-inheritable-image-properties/admin-inheritable-image-properties.rst

 https://blueprints.launchpad.net/nova/+spec/inheritable-admin-image-properties

-Make some image properties inheritable even though the user does not have the permission to create them.
+Make some image properties inheritable when snapshotting or shelving an instance, even though the user does not have the permission to create them.

 Problem description
 ===================